GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/WALKTHROUGH.md

 401    unknown key
 ```

-A request with no key at all is not metered, which is what makes quota safe to
+A request with no key at all is rejected too.
+Metering only the requests
-enable on an existing deployment:
+that carry a key would let any caller spend without limit by omitting the
+header, so with quota enabled a key is required:

 ```bash
 curl -sk -o /dev/null -w "%{http_code}\n" -X POST https://$LB/v1/chat/completions \